Rush Limbaugh, the excellence in broadcasting network, over 600 radio stations, 20 to 22 million people, and broadcast excellence.

 Thank you, sir.

-Uh kudos from across uh Alligator Alley.
+Kudos from across Alligator Alley.

-Uh listen, uh I I'm wondering if we shouldn't be pinning down Senator McCain a little tighter.
+Listen, I'm wondering if we shouldn't be pinning down Senator McCain a little tighter.

 And my question is a fairly simple one.

-Suppose we lack information in Guantanamo due to his policies, and say a detainee escapes, and that detainee kills one of our servicemen.
+And say a detainee escapes, and that detainee kills one of our servicemen.

-What I wonder, how would Senator McCain explain to the mother of that serviceman exactly why he died, because we didn't have the information that we needed because of Senator McCain.
+What I wonder, how would Senator McCain explain to the mother of that serviceman exactly why he died because we didn't have the information that we needed because of Senator McCain?

 Let's change this.

-Uh you said you wanted to ratchet it up.
+You said you wanted to ratchet it up.

-Let's let's really ratchet it up.
+Let's really ratchet it up.

-I'm gonna the the question would ask if Senator McCain ever be asked is uh remote, but an escape wouldn't have come.
+Now, the odds that this would ever happen, the question would ask if Senator McCain ever be asked is remote, but an escape wouldn't have come.

-Nobody's gonna escape down there.
+Nobody's going to escape down there.

 What we have to do is assume the program is punted.

-Uh uh Bernard Shaw asked Dukakis uh if if his wife Kitty were raped and killed, would he support the death penalty?
+were raped and killed, would he support the death penalty?

 Meanwhile, he's just been asked, what would you do if one of these thugs murdered and raped your wife?

-And it was I mean, even the libs were going gaga.
+And it was, I mean, even the libs were going gaga.

-I'm gonna tell you what, folks.
+I'm going to tell you what, folks.

-Uh and not go forward with it, and then saying if the program gets dumped, it's these guys over in Congress who are causing the problem.
+And then saying if the program gets dumped, it's these guys over in Congress who are causing the problem.

 See, the guys in Congress are not used to that.